 The “eating for two” cliché makes it easy to justify eating an entire ice-cream pint (it's the only size you need, right?).

-You do need to consume more when you're expecting but aren't justified in eating the whole pint.
-Your baby's teeth start to grow as early as three months into pregnancy.
+You do need to consume more when you're expecting, but you aren't justified in eating the whole pint.
+Did you know, your baby's teeth start to grow as early as three months into pregnancy.

 Make two smiles and two bodies strong — eat a balanced diet filled with calcium, phosphorous, protein, and vitamins A, C, and D. Eat healthy and your baby's kicks will feel more like a high five.